 • A customer data management system to ensure clean, consolidated and complete

-With rich functional capabilities and a comprehensive feature set, Oracles Sales Cloud provides a more modern approach to sales execution.
+With rich functional capabilities and a comprehensive feature set, Oracles Engagement Cloud provides a more modern approach to sales execution.

 |Video Tutorials / Webinar|